rmshkv/nbscuid/README.md

 ## Installation

-1. Clone this repo

-2. Activate the environment you want to install `nbscuid` in.
-Within the cloned `nbscuid` directory, run:
+- Run:
     ```
-    pip install .
+    pip install nbscuid
     ```

-    Alternatively, to install the commands `nbscuid-run` and `nbscuid-build` without installing all of `nbscuid`'s dependencies, first install `pipx` with `pip install pipx`, then run:
+    Alternatively, to install the commands `nbscuid-run` and `nbscuid-build` without installing all of `nbscuid`'s dependencies, first install pipx with `pip install pipx`, then run:
     ```
-    pipx install .
+    pipx install nbscuid
     ```

 ## Running a notebook collection